-- 3.1 EXCAVATION OF HOTSPOTS IN THE FORMER SETTLING POND AND DRAINAGE CHANNEL - A. Locate the Hotspots from their sampling coordinates. - B. For locations in the former settling pond, excavate the existing cap, which is approximately 20 inches in thickness, within a five foot radius of the hotspot.
+- 3.1 EXCAVATION OF HOTSPOTS IN THE FORMER SETTLING POND AND DRAINAGE CHANNEL - A. Locate the Hotspots from their sampling coordinates. - B. For locations in the former settling pond, excavate the existing cap, which is approximately 1 foot in thickness, within a five foot radius of the hotspot.
 Segregate and stockpile the cap soil for reuse. - C. For all excavations where high explosive residues may be present, follow SOP-01.07, Operational Guidelines for Taking Soil and Water Samples in Explosive Areas. - D. For all locations, excavate the soil within a five foot radius of the hotspots to a depth of approximately 2 feet below grade or to the top of tuff using a small skid loader equipped with a backhoe, tracked excavator, hand tools, or other acceptable alternative. - E. Stockpile the excavated potentially contaminated soil on plastic and cover with plastic at the end of the day. - F. Barricade/secure and cover (plastic) the excavations until laboratory confirmatory testing and risk assessment is completed.
 Excavation covers should be installed to prohibit run-on. - F. Perform confirmatory sampling - 1.
-Collect one surface sample from residual soil (per SOP-01.07) in the hotspot and analyze using field analytical methods for high explosives. - Compare the field analytical results for high explosives to the soil cleanup standards identified in the Corrective Measure Implementation Plan (CMI). - 3.
+Collect one surface sample from residual soil (per SOP-01.07) in the hotspot and analyze using field analytical methods for high explosives according to LANL ER-SOP 10.06, High Explosives Spot Test. - Compare the field analytical results for high explosives to the soil cleanup standards identified in the Corrective Measure Implementation Plan (CMI). - 3.
 Excavate additional soil if necessary and resample/test until the high explosives soil cleanup standards are attained. - 4.
-Record field analytical results and submit a record of results to LANL per Section 01 3300, Submittal Procedures. - 5.
-Once the hotspot residual soils meet the high explosives standard, collect one surface sample for laboratory analysis by LANL (see LANL soil sample collection, handling, and transportation QPs and SOPs) and submit to approved Laboratory agency for HE, VOCs, SVOCS, uranium, and metals analyses.
+Record field analytical results and submit a record of results to LANL per Section 01 3300, Submittal Procedures.

-- 6. Identify and survey per Section 02 2113 both field analytical sampling locations and laboratory confirmation sample locations. - G. Risk Assessment: LANL will conduct a risk assessment using the results of the field and laboratory confirmatory sampling to determine compliance with the risk based soil cleanup levels for the settling pond and drainage channel. - H. Upon completion and acceptance by LANL of the risk assessment results, backfill hotspot excavations with clean fill material in 1 foot lifts and machine compact with excavator bucket.
-HOLD POINT - DO NOT proceed with backfilling until receiving approval from LANL.
-No minimum compaction density is required but best management practices should be implemented to avoid excessive settling of the backfill. - I. For excavations in the former settling pond, install the low permeability cap material over the backfilled excavation in accordance with Section 31 3526.13 Clay Containment Cap. - J. Manage wastes (soil, plastic, etc.) in accordance with the waste management plan.
+- 5. Once the hotspot residual soils meet the high explosives standard, collect one surface sample for laboratory analysis by LANL (see LANL soil sample collection, handling, and transportation QPs and SOPs) and submit to approved Laboratory agency for metals and high explosives analysis. - 6.
+Identify and survey per Section 02 2113 both field analytical sampling locations and laboratory confirmation sample locations. - G. Risk Assessment: LANL will conduct a risk assessment using the results of the field and laboratory confirmatory sampling to determine compliance with the risk based soil cleanup levels for the settling pond and drainage channel. - H. Upon completion and acceptance by LANL of the risk assessment results, backfill hotspot excavations with clean fill material in 1 foot lifts and machine compact with excavator bucket.
+HOLD POINT - DO not proceed with backfilling until receiving approval from LANL.
+No minimum compaction density is required but best management practices should be implemented to avoid excessive settling of the backfill. - I. For excavations in the former settling pond, install the low permeability cap material over the backfilled excavation in accordance with Section 31 3526.13 Clay Containment Cap. - J. Manage wastes (soil, plastic, etc.) in accordance with the waste management plan. - K. Regrade the area and install BMPs according to the approved grading plan.

-3.2 EXCAVATION AND CONFIRMATORY SAMPLING UNDER THE CONCRETE TROUGH
+3.2 EXCAVATION AND CONFIRMATORY SAMPLING OF HOTSPOTS UNDER THE CONCRETE TROUGH